Russian Open Golf Championship (Senior)

-The Russian Open Golf Championship (Senior) is a men's golf tournament on the European Senior Tour.
+The Russian Open Golf Championship (Senior) was a men's golf tournament on the European Senior Tour.
 It was first held in 2008, as the Russian Seniors Open, at the Pestovo Golf and Yacht Club.
 In 2013, after a four-year gap, it moved to Moscow Country Club, Nakhabino.
 It was played in 2013 and 2014 and then revived in 2018.